Chiffon Cake (8-inch black sesame flavor)

 Recipe without black sesame powder: 4 eggs, 65 grams of low-gluten flour, 45 grams of corn oil, 50 grams of milk, 60-70 grams of white sugar (adjust according to personal taste)

-3. Prepare 2 bowls, 1 for mixing egg yolks and 1 for beating egg whites (remember there is no water or oil).
+3. Prepare 2 bowls, one for mixing egg yolks and a larger one for beating egg whites (remember there is no water or oil in them).

-Prepare 2 bowls, 1 for mixing egg yolks and 1 for beating egg whites (remember there is no water or oil).
+Prepare 2 bowls, one for mixing egg yolks and a larger one for beating egg whites (remember there is no water or oil in them).

 5. Weigh about 65 grams of low-gluten flour.
 A brief introduction to flour (see picture): low-gluten flour has a low protein content and is suitable for fluffy and crispy snacks such as cakes and biscuits; high-gluten flour has a high protein content and is suitable for bread, noodles and other pasta that require a chewy texture.